-Last year I reviewed the makeup sponges from the brand Basic Beauty Tools and their Spongedry drying rack as a way to hygenically dry your sponges.
-They have been my favorite sponges that I’ve ever used and after year whilst there are a few which are showing a few signs of wear and tear they’ve held up amazingly well.
+Last year I reviewed the makeup sponges from the brand Basic Beauty Tools and their Spongedry drying rack as a way to hygienically dry your sponges.
+They have been my favourite sponges that I’ve ever used and after year whilst there are a few which are showing a few signs of wear and tear they’ve held up amazingly well.

 They’ve recently expanded their line out to include a new product called Spongeclean – the liquid foundation blender cleanser.
 The product is a gel cleanser that is made and manufactured in the UK and is also cruelty free.
 The cleaner is designed to gentle on delicate sponge material to stay feeling new by containing ingredient to condition the sponge to keep the texture bouncy.
 The fresh pear scent of the liquid makes the always often boring task of cleaning makeup tools a little bit more enjoyable.

 I usually use my favoured collection of beauty sponges once each, let them all build up until they’re all dirty and then start again with a fresh batch for the week.
 It just so happened when this arrived I’d got a pile of sponges ready to be cleaned from both Basic Beauty Tools and Beauty Blender so I ended up putting it to the test against both types.